 3.16.
-Provisions, Contingent Liabilities and Contingent Assets
+Provisions, Contingent Liabilities and Contingent Assets3.16.1.
+Provisions:

 Provisions are recognized when there is a present obligation (legal or constructive) as a result of a past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
-Provisions are determined by discounting the expected future cash flows (representing the best estimate of the expenditure required to settle the present obligation at the balance sheet date) at a pre-tax rate that
+Provisions are determined by discounting the expected future cash flows (representing the best estimate of the expenditure required to settle the present obligation at the balance sheet date) at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+The unwinding of the discount is recognized as finance cost.

 3.16.2.
 Contingent Liabilities:

 Contingent liability is a possible obligation arising from past events and the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that arises from past events but is not recognized because it is not probable that an outflow of resources embodying economic benefit will be required to settle the obligations or reliable estimate of the amount of the obligations cannot be made.
-The Company discloses the existence of contingent liabilities in Other Notes to the Financial Statements.
+The Company discloses the existence of contingent liabilities in Other Notes to the Standalone financial statements.

 3.16.3.
 Contingent Assets: